Your iPhone is an amazing camcorder, but to make amazing home movies, you need amazing apps

 As if you need any reminder, technology is remarkable.
 20 years ago, videos were shot on camcorders – cassette tapes nestled within; footage was edited using hugely expensive systems comprising computers, connected tape decks, and hard drives the size of a toaster.

-You might not be eyeing Cannes or Hollywood just yet, but if you fancy doing a bit more with your videos than trimming the odd clip in Photos and sharing it with friends, here‘s our list of the best iPhone video editing apps.
+You might not be eyeing Cannes or Hollywood just yet, but if you fancy doing a bit more with your videos than trimming the odd clip in Photos and sharing it with friends, here‘s our list of the best iPhone and iPad video editing apps.
 Just remember us when you’re famous!

 iMovie: the default (and rather good) option